NORTHFIELD BOARD OF EDUCATION FILE CODE: 5145.4

 Any member of the student body may file a formal grievance related to harassment.
-The school anti-bullying specialist Affirmative Action Officer will receive all complaints and initiate a thorough investigation and will protect the rights of both the student making the complaint and the alleged harasser.
-Filing of a grievance or otherwise reporting harassment of any kind will not reflect upon the student’s status nor affect future grades or class assignments.
+The school anti-bullying specialist will receive all complaints and initiate a thorough investigation and will protect the rights of both the pupil making the complaint and the alleged harasser.
+If the victim is from a protected class, the affirmative action officer will be included in the investigation.
+Filing of a grievance or otherwise reporting harassment of any kind will not reflect upon the pupil’s status nor affect future grades or class assignments.

 The administration will inform all students that sexual harassment is prohibited in the educational setting.
 Specifically, no person employed by the district or by a vendor, or acting in a voluntary capacity, shall threaten or insinuate, either directly or indirectly, that a student’s refusal to submit to sexual advances will adversely affect the students standing in the school setting.
 Students are forbidden to harass other students or staff members or vendors or volunteers through conduct or communications of a sexual nature within the school setting.

 Findings of discrimination in the form of harassment will result in appropriate disciplinary action.

 Equity in School

 The board of education shall maintain an academic environment that is free from harassment and provide equal and bias free access for all students to all school facilities, courses, programs activities and services, regardless of race, creed, color, national origin, ancestry, age marital status, affectional or sexual orientation, gender identity or expression, religion, disability, nationality or socioeconomic status.
 The board shall ensure that: